Healing in Water: Integrating Somatic Experiencing and Hakomi into Watsu® Therapy

 This integrative approach is especially helpful for:

-Individuals recovering from trauma or emotional overwhelm
+Individuals recovering from trauma or emotional overwhelm.

-People with sensory sensitivities or neurodivergent conditions
+People with sensory sensitivities or neurodivergent conditions.

-Clients with chronic tension, pain, or sleep difficulties
+Clients with chronic tension, pain, or sleep difficulties.

-Those seeking deeper body-mind-spirit alignment
+Those seeking deeper body-mind-spirit alignment.

 Professional Training

-Learn With Us At the Australian Institute of Aquatic Bodywork, we offer a unique approach to aquatic bodywork education, including:
+At the Australian Institute of Aquatic Bodywork, we offer a unique approach to aquatic bodywork education, including:

 ✅ Watsu® Practitioner Training